workframers/artemis/doc/06_the_local_store.md

 local store after a successful remote write.
 If you'd like the store to perform its write optimistically, you can pass a value to the `:optimistic-result` option when calling `mutate!`.
 You can read more about that in the next guide.

-If you've made it through all of these guides, you should now know how to create an Artemis client, execute queries and mutations, and configure your client with a network chain and local store.
-You should also now know how channels work in Artemis, and how queries and updates are managed with the local store.
-That covers most of what you'll use Artemis for, but there are a few extras.
-Feel free to read through the next guide for some more advanced examples, and take a look at the API docs for a full idea of the functions available to you.

-Hope you enjoy using Artemis, and please send the Workframe team feedback and/or ideas on how to improve our library and its documentation!

 ## Fetch Policies